jdcarbeck/CS3012-Bio/README.md

 ### Life

-Grace Brewster Murray Hopper was born in New York City on December 9th 1906.
+Admiral Grace Brewster Murray Hopper is an American mathematician and computer scientist, born in New York City on December 9th 1906.
 Hopper received a BA in mathematics and physics from Vassar College in 1928.
-Hopper then went on to receive MA in 1930 and a PhD in mathematics at Yale University in 1934.
+Hopper then went on to receive MA in 1930 and a PhD in 1934 in mathematics at Yale University .

 In December of 1943, Hopper joined the US Naval Reserve.
-From here she gained experienced with the Mark I computer, one of the computation machines.
+In July 1944 she was commissioned a lieutenant and assigned to the Bureau of Ordnance Computation Project at Harvard University.
+From here she gained experienced with the IBM's Mark I computer, the first large-scale automatic digital computer.
 With the Mark I Hopper did various mathematical calculations as well as creating a manual for this computational machine.
 This manual explained how to set up the Mark I as well as the operating principals of computing machines in a general sense.

 In 1949 Hopper was appointed as a research fellow in Computation Laboratory at Harvard University.
 She stayed here until she retired in 1971.
-It was at her time as a researcher that the A-0 compiler and the COBOL programming Language were developed.
+It was at her time as a civilian and researcher that the A-0 system for the UNIVAC (UNIVersal Automatic Computer) and the COBOL programming Language were developed.

 ### A-0 and COBOL

-In 1951 Hopper designed the first compiler, A-0.
+In 1951 Hopper designed A-0 System for the UNIVAC, the first compiler.
 Hoppers concept compilers differs from what a compiler is today but her implementation of the A-0 and subsequently the A-2 (1953) was based on the idea of building a easy to understand macro assembler.

 The A-0 system was a set of instruction that described symbolic mathematical code into machine language.
 Hopper took all the subroutines that she had written over there years and gave them a call number so that the machine could find the location of the subroutine on the tape.
+Hopper utility-program then could generate the complete machine-code by copying and inserting from the call values.
 As Hopper described:

 > "All I had to do was to write down a set of call numbers, let the computer find them on the tape, bring them over and do the additions.
 This was the first compiler." -- Grace Hopper